come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 super challenging and fun; but I think that security actually starts in a pretty boring and traditional place, full of the wisdom that our elders* have collected through millennia of developing free software in community.
-So here I want to share our checklist for boring quality things to do before spending thousands of dollars in an audit by an external team.
+So here I want to share our checklist for boring quality things to do before an audit.

 # ✔️ Choose a free software license